Deepesh-Sabran/ZomatoLandingPage/README.md

 # Zomato Landing Page

-Making it using HTML & CSS only
+Building it using HTML & CSS only